vmartinyan/MOJ-Portal/wp-content/plugins/ultimate-faqs/readme.txt

 == Changelog ==
+= 1.6.11 =
+- Re-running the set options operation for those who had updated to version 1.6.10

+= 1.6.10 =
+- Fixed an issue where new users were getting blank FAQs

 = 1.6.9 =
 - Added in the option to re-order the elements of an FAQ (body, date/author, categories, etc.)